 Export your Keynote presentation to HTML and open the HTML file in Chrome or Safari (not all browsers are compatible with Keynote HTML).
 Follow the above steps & select the window with the HTML file open in step 3.

 ✨Bonus!
-Use the director controls to focus or un-focus the presentation.
-We recommend keeping the screen split whenever possible so your audience can see your beautiful, smiling, human face :)
+Use the director controls to focus or un-focus the presentation. :)